christseng89/MCP-Example/fast-agent/README_FAST_AGENT.md

-# Fast-Agent Python Examples
+# Fast-Agent Python Examples (Corrected)

-This directory contains comprehensive examples for using the **fast-agent** framework to create AI agents that work with MCP (Model Context Protocol).
+This directory contains comprehensive examples for using the **fast-agent-mcp** framework to create AI agents that work with MCP (Model Context Protocol).

 ## 🎯 What is Fast-Agent?